The most common myths about Dermal Fillers

 1. Anti wrinkle injections are the same as Dermal Fillers

-Since dermal fillers and botox can be used on some of the same conditions, it doesn’t mean they work for all or in the same way to treat those that do cross over.
+Since dermal fillers and Anti wrinkle Injections can be used on some of the same conditions, it doesn’t mean they work for all or in the same way to treat those that do cross over.
 It’s common for people just to think injectables in the face is all just Botox but that is far from true.
-The big difference is dermal fillers adds volume, botox prevents muscle activity in the treated area.
+The big difference is dermal fillers adds volume, Anti wrinkle Injections prevents muscle activity in the treated area.
 Using Botox to relax muscles in the treatment area also relaxes fine lines and wrinkles in certain areas that are more visual due to the underlying muscles.
-Dermal fillers fill out areas that are losing hydration, fat, collagen and wrinkling filling in that material that has reduced over time causing wrinkles and similar issues such as hollows (something botox won’t help with).
+Dermal fillers fill out areas that are losing hydration, fat, collagen and wrinkling filling in that material that has reduced over time causing wrinkles and similar issues such as hollows (something Anti wrinkle Injections won’t help with).
 While they can be used to complement each other many people prefer dermal fillers as there are many options to choose from with products getting more diverse all the time with various traits to suit patient’s needs.
 Many even find the chances provided by dermal fillers look more “natural” looking results though this is often from seeing people who overindulged in Botox in the media.

 2. Dermal Fillers will restrict facial movement